reuseman/GoOutSafe/README.md

     mock.restaurant()
     mock.restaurant()

-### To run tests
+### To run tests with coverage
+Inside GoOutSafe run (it will automatically use the configuration in pyproject.toml):

     pytest

-To run with coverage:

-    pytest --cov monolith/
+If you want to see an interactive report run:

+    coverage html

 ## User stories
 ![](docs/user-stories.png)